-For the purposes of this financial plan, provisional sums for future property acquisition and divestment have been included to reflect how the prospective cash flows would impact Council's cash reserves and financial position.
+For the purposes of this financial plan, provisional sums for future property acquisition and divestment have been included (including the utilisation of developer contributions in acquiring new land for open space) to reflect how the prospective cash flows would impact Council's cash reserves and financial position.

 As discussed above, purchases of land related to the delivery of the overall Green Square Urban renewal project have been significant.
-Most of these purchases have been undertaken to facilitate stormwater and road infrastructure delivery, with an estimated \$30.1M of acquisitions remaining at the close of the 2014/15 financial year.
+Most of these purchases have been undertaken to facilitate stormwater and road infrastructure delivery, with an estimated \$15.6M of acquisitions remaining.
 The intention remains to divest any residual lands that are not required, once the essential assets have been constructed/delivered.

-Over the life of this plan, the City will identify other specific development opportunities, community obligations and service requirements for Council consideration.
+Over the life of this plan, the City will identify other specific development, community and investment opportunities, for Council consideration within the framework of the City's property strategy.
 Each of these proposals would then lead to specific acquisition and divestment recommendations that would be brought to Council for their review and direction, subject to relevant community consultation where appropriate, before being formally approved or progressed.